Nathan Cohen (rower): 2012–present; Olympic champion

 At the 2012 Summer Olympics at Eton Dorney, Windsor, Cohen and rowing partner Sullivan won the gold medal in the men's double sculls, after a training regimen of 200 km each week on the water.
 They broke the Olympic record best time in the heats, with a time of 6:11.30.

 In the finals they were in last place at the 500 m mark, in fifth place at the 1000 m mark, in fourth at the 1500 m mark, and then sprinted as the line approached to take first for the victory, with a last quarter of 1:33.
 They won with a time of 6 minutes, 31.67 seconds.
-They finished ahead of the Italy's Alessio Sartori and Romano Battisti by 1.13 seconds, and Slovenian 2000 Olympic champions and 2004 silver medalists Luka Špik and Iztok Čop came in third.
+They finished ahead of Italy's Alessio Sartori and Romano Battisti by 1.13 seconds, and Slovenian 2000 Olympic champions and 2004 silver medalists Luka Špik and Iztok Čop came in third.
 Cohen became the first person from Southland to win an Olympic medal for New Zealand.
 Cohen and Sullivan were awarded a Halberg Award for "New Zealand's Favourite Sporting Moment".

 Cohen also obtained a Bachelor of Management Studies (BMS) from the University of Waikato in 2012.

 In the 2013 New Year Honours, Cohen was appointed a Member of the New Zealand Order of Merit for services to rowing.
 Later that year he won the New Zealand national single sculls title at the 2013 New Zealand National Rowing Championships, again at Lake Ruataniwha, in a time of 6:57.76.
 He also won the New Zealand Male Rower of the Year Award.

 Cohen began rowing the quadruple scull in 2013.
 His crew won a silver medal at the Sydney World Cup regatta.

 During training in April 2013, Cohen suffered an irregular heartbeat, later diagnosed as supraventricular tachycardia (SVT).
 That August, he withdrew from the World Rowing Championships in Chungju, Korea, due to a recurrence of the problem during preliminary heats.
 In December 2013, he announced his retirement from the sport due to this medical condition.

 He later started competing again.
 At the 2017 New Zealand rowing nationals at Lake Ruataniwha, he partnered with his brother Hayden for the men's double sculls, where they came sixth in the men's premier double sculls, with limited training.
 The brothers teamed up to win the senior men's doubles sculls and the men's senior quad sculls.
 Cohen then went on to win the senior men's single also.
 In 2019 he competed in the fours with his brother Hayden, Joe Findlay and Italian Daniele Danesin.